stefanobartoletti/nuxt-social-share/README.md

 > **Important**
 > At the moment only the `url` argument is implemented.
 More, like `title`, `text` and other, are planned for a future release.
-> Please note that only `url` is strictly required for the sharing to work.
-When not explicity set, other metadata will be automatically retrived from Open Graph meta tags, that you always should properly set in your webpages anyway.
+> Anyway, please note that only `url` is strictly required for the sharing to work.
+When not explicity set, other metadata will be retrived by the social network from Open Graph meta tags, that you always should properly set in your webpages anyway.

 ## ✅ Todo